 © 2021, Leonard Earl Johnson, All Rights Reserved

-The Lady walked out of the Rosa Parks Transportation Centre women's room leading a dozen or so similarly attired women.
-All in red.
-From red rubber shoes to red ribboned hat.
+The woman walked out of the Rosa Parks Transportation Centré women's room in Lafayette, Louisiana leading a dozen or so similarly attired women.
+All in red, from red rubber shoes to red ribband hats.

 👒